Big Sur Elopement Guide (2025) | From A Local

 Garrapata State Park

 Garrapata State Park elopements are another fave, for the rugged open landscape feel.
 It’s one of the best locations on Highway One, and the scenery and colors change with the seasons.
-It’s important to have a local photographer with you to navigate the trails to your ceremony location since there are plenty of hidden locations here that are easily missed.
-The most important thing to keep in mind when planning a Big Sur elopement in Garrapata State Park is that there is a rush fee for permits requested within sixty days of the elopement.
-The permit costs $400 for groups of 25 people or less and $550 for up to 50 people.
+It’s important to have a local photographer with you to navigate the trails to your ceremony location, since there are plenty of hidden locations here that are easily missed.
+The most important thing to keep in mind when planning a Big Sur elopement in Garrapata State Park is that a rush fee applies for permits requested within 60 days of the elopement.
+The permit costs $400 for groups of 25 people or fewer and $550 for groups of up to 50 people.

 Pfeiffer State Park